benibela/videlibri/README.md

 When you connect to an previously untested, unknown library in VideLibri, the app will ask for the system and then for the relevant parameters (usually the server URL and, if the system allows multiple OPACs on a single server, the database id ).

 However, a finite set of supported systems is not enough to access all libraries as there are libraries using other kinds of OPACs.
 In fact, they are not even enough to support a single library eternally, since libraries tend to replace their catalog with a new catalog system randomly and unannounced, and then you might not be able to renew your lendings anymore.
 Therefore in 2007 it became necessary to turn VideLibri into a webscraping framework that can learn the structure of any OPAC and any webpage semi-automatically and should be simple enough that an end-user can understand it and use it to connect to their own library no matter which catalog system they use.
-This will ensure that VideLibri can be used with every possible library system, all existing libraries and all yet-to-be-founded libraries.
+This will ensure that VideLibri can be used with every possible library system, all existing libraries and all yet-to-be-founded libraries, without requiring any change to the source code and without any recompilation.

 Towards this goal VideLibri implements several different query languages and DSLs that should simplify the interaction with an arbitrary webpage as much as possible:

 - A pattern-matching "template" that selects arbitrary data from a single HTML page and can be automatically generated from an annotated sample of that page. (annotations are required, since fully autonomous learning would require a vast amount of test accounts and different search terms, and most users cannot get access to hundreds of library accounts)
 - A catalog of related pages to apply these patterns to multiple webpages.
 Its syntax is similar to XSLT and likewise it is almost Turing complete (i.e. it has the necessary control structures, but requires XPath to do calculations ).
-- A dialect of XPath/XQuery/JSONiq that is Turing-complete and thus can calculate arbitrary, unexpected things, e.g. emulating JavaScript-only pages or rendering a 3D scene by ray tracing. (see its [test scores on the official XQuery Test Suite of the W3C](http://www.benibela.de/documentation/internettools/xqts.html), e.g. test set app-Demos includes the raytracer)
+- A dialect of XPath/XQuery/JSONiq that is Turing-complete and thus can calculate arbitrary, unexpected things, e.g. emulating JavaScript-only pages or rendering a 3D scene by ray tracing. (see its [test scores on the official XQuery Test Suite of the W3C](https://www.benibela.de/documentation/internettools/xqts.html), e.g. test set app-Demos includes the raytracer)
 - CSS 3 Selectors for trivial selection tasks

 It cannot be emphasized enough that these are not programming languages for developers, rather they are query languages simple enough that any end user can use them.
-Thus you can also enter XQuery statements directly in the GUI of VideLibri to run queries over the sequence of borrowed `$books` to answer important questions like "How many books of author X have I borrowed?" or "Which book have I borrowed the most often, of all the books that have a title whose length is divisible by 7?" (see [this (German) tutorial](http://www.videlibri.de/help/xquerysearch.html))
+Thus you can also enter XQuery statements directly in the GUI of VideLibri to run queries over the sequence of borrowed `$books` to answer important questions like "How many books of author X have I borrowed?" or "Which book have I borrowed the most often, of all the books that have a title whose length is divisible by 7?" (see [this (German) tutorial](https://www.videlibri.de/help/xquerysearch.html))

-The source of these interpreters has been moved to a separate repository ( [internettools](http://www.benibela.de/sources_de.html#internettools) ) to improve modularization and because some people want to scrape webpages that are not part of an OPAC.
+The source of these interpreters has been moved to a separate repository ( [internettools](https://www.benibela.de/sources_de.html#internettools) ) to improve modularization and because some people want to scrape webpages that are not part of an OPAC.

-A spin-off command line tool ( see repository [xidel](http://www.videlibri.de/xidel.html) ) has been developed to let you use these languages for tasks unrelated to libraries.
+A spin-off command line tool ( see repository [xidel](https://www.videlibri.de/xidel.html) ) has been developed to let you use these languages for tasks unrelated to libraries.

 Usage as library
 -------------
 VideLibri can also be used as library itself to access library catalogs in your own projects.
 You can intercept the data at various layers, ranging from just calling VideLibri and exporting the data, to intercepting all HTTP requests.

-The most straightforward way is probably the standalone [cli XQuery interpreter Xidel](http://www.videlibri.de/xidel.html) (and template interpreter).
+The most straightforward way is probably the standalone [command line version of VideLibri called Xidel](https://www.videlibri.de/xidel.html) (and template interpreter).
 Since it is based on the same interpreter VideLibri is based on, you can directly call the OPAC templates from the shell:

 For example the currently borrowed books in the public library Biel can be obtained using (in Linux shell):